 Mike Dawson in Darkseed 2.
-While he was competent and knew what he was doing in the first game (even if it was only because the player used a walkthrough, in the sequel he seems to struggle with things that shouldn't really be too problematic, and getting himself into situations that could be easily avoided.
+While he was competent and knew what he was doing in the first game (even if it was only because the player used a walkthrough), in the sequel he seems to struggle with things that shouldn't really be too problematic, and getting himself into situations that could be easily avoided.
 The major obstacle for the first two-thirds of the game is his inability to win simple carnival games without otherworldly technology aiding him.
-Even his attempt to stop the Dark World invasion, something he achieved handily in the first game, is implied to be badly botched.
+His attempt to stop the Dark World invasion, something he achieved handily in the first game, is implied to be badly botched.
 The ending is left ambiguous, but it doesn't end well for him, either way.
-And let's not forget perhaps the most glaring one He finds the last portal to the dark world in his closet after seeing a vision of his past where his mother lied claiming she locked the closet to keep monsters away meaning it was never locked in the first place...
-This means that for his entire life he never ONCE attempted to open that closet again.

 In Assassin's Creed III, Connor fails all of his longterm goals even though he manages to kill all of his enemies.
 He finds out the hard way that the world does not run on Black and White Morality and that killing people doesn't always make problems go away.
 His only victories are re-starting the all-but-dead Assassin Order in America and successfully hiding the MacGuffin away for his descendant to find.
 Oh, and living long enough to become Desmond's ancestor, but that was a Foregone Conclusion because the life of an assassin who dies before siring heirs couldn't exactly be relived through the Animus.